jake-dame/reductor/report/report.md

     Rhythm rhythm = Rhythm.fromRange(scaledRange);

     /*
-    This is the "simple", essential formula for finding what a rhythm should be when quantizing.
+    This is the essential formula for finding what a rhythm should be when quantizing.

-    `rhythm.base` is a constant (and based in 480 resolution) and is one of:
+    `rhythm.base` is a constant (based in 480 resolution) and is one of:
-        + whole, half, quarter, 8th, 16th, 32nd, 64th, 128th
+        + whole (1920), half (960), quarter (480)...
+128th (15)

-    `rhythm.divisor` is if the rhythm is part of an irregular grouping (a triplet 8th would have divisor 3).
+    `rhythm.divisor` is if the rhythm grouping (a triplet 8th would have divisor 3; normal would be 1).

     */
     double gridWindowSize = rhythm.base / rhythm.divisor;

-    /* Now we have a grid window that is the "perfect" or pre-determined duration for x rhythm */ Range gridWindow = new Range(0, gridWindowSize);
+    /* Now we have a grid window that is the "perfect" duration for a given rhythm.
+We'll just start it at 0. */ Range gridWindow = new Range(0, gridWindowSize);

     /*
-    "Ratchet" the grid window up to where it's supposed to be (`javax.sound.midi` ticks are absolute, not relative).
+    "Ratchet" the grid window up to where it's supposed to be.
     This (using an arbitrary tolerance) worked best when considering that you didn't know if you were catching the head-end of a poorly executed target note, or the tail-end of the previous note.
-    You want to find the one you are *supposed* to fully overlap */
+    You want to find the one you are *supposed* to (near-fully) overlap.
+    */
-    final long tolerance = 4;
+    final long TOLERANCE = 4;
-    while (gridWindow.overlappingRegion(range) < tolerance) {
+    while (gridWindow.overlappingRegion(range) < TOLERANCE) {
         scaledRange.shift(gridWindowSize);
     }

     /* To "snap": */
     long quantizedLow = gridWindow.low();
-    long quantizedLow = quantizedLow + rhythm.duration;
+    long quantizedHigh = quantizedLow + rhythm.duration;

     return new Range(quantizedLow, quantizedHigh);
 }
 ```

-In unit tests, I used a bunch of helpers to test things "en masse", and I used the logarithm thing I mentioned earlier.
+In unit tests, I used a bunch of helpers to test things en masse.
+I used the logarithm thing I mentioned earlier to create random offsets:
 + This is because the length of the rhythm and the MOE shouldn't have a linear relationship.
 Even with larger rhythm values like a quarter, you're not going to have someone (unless they've had one too many while performing at open-mic night) executing a quarter note with a 75 tick MOE.

-I basically have an ArrayList I fill with +/- someOffset (calculated as log of rhythm value), and then use Math.Random to pull out one of the offsets.
-So a test range to be quantized corresponding to a perfect quarter note `[480,959]` would pop out something like `[478,960]`.
+I basically have an ArrayList I fill with +/- `someOffset` (calculated as log of rhythm duration), and then use Math.Random to get me an index to pull out one of the offsets.

+So, for a perfect quarter note (`[480,960]`), that helper might pop out something like `[478,964]`.

 ### Notating MIDI